ChanuB16/ChanuB16/README.md

 🎓 I'm a Information Systems Engineering undergraduate student at SLIIT
 💻 I’m open to collaborating with tech companies
 🤝 I’m looking for guidance and mentorship in my work
+🚀 Passionate about learning,building & growing in tech

 🚀 Passionate about learning, building, and growing in tech 💡 Always curious—ask me anything!